List No. 82: An Introduction to the Music of Anthony Braxton

 Review:

 If you like hearing music that takes “classic” mid-century jazz and puts a different, adventurous spin on it, then you have arrived at the right period and album.
 Dortmund (Quartet) 1976 tends to be a fan favorite.
 It was recorded just a few days before the West Berlin concerts included on an Arista double album featured elsewhere on this guide, but was not released until the early 1990s.
 Music from this period of Braxton’s career has made many listeners lifelong admirers.
-The recordings speak for themself and feature one of the most lauded small combos Braxton ever led.
+The recordings speak for themselves and feature one of the most lauded small combos Braxton ever led.
 Trombonist George Lewis is at his very best here.
 If you want still more like this, the hard-to-find At Moers Festival recorded two years prior might be of interest too.

 The Montreux / Berlin Concerts (1977)